Five Lash Technician Horror Stories

 Ask anyone on the street what sends shivers up their spine and they’ll list ghosts, demons or spiders.
-Ask a lash tech and the list will be very different!
-From stickies to chemical burns, dropped tweezers to client no-shows - we thought now would be the perfect time to take a close look at this particular set of horror stories and what we can do to avoid them!
+Ask a Lash Tech and the list will be very different.
+From stickies to chemical burns, broken tweezers to client no-shows - we thought now would be the perfect time to take a close look at this particular set of horror stories and what we can do to avoid them!

-Stickies pose such a huge threat to the health of our clients’ lashes, and to our business - they result in pain, discomfort, and they potentially kill off the hair follicles entirely, meaning that our clients’ lashes will become gappy and sparse if we don’t separate stickies when they occur.
+Stickies pose such a huge threat to the health of our clients’ lashes, and to our business - they result in pain, discomfort, and they potentially kill off the hair follicles entirely, meaning that our clients’ lashes will end up with gaps if we don’t separate stickies when they occur.

 We should be setting aside 10-15 minutes at the end of each lash appointment to separate any stickies which do occur - simply go through lash by lash and use both pairs of tweezers to gently pull the lashes apart which are stuck together.
 Remember that even if we take every precaution possible stickies happen so easily that it’s entirely normal to find at least a couple at the end of every set.

 If you’re not too familiar with stickies, take a look at this blog post for a really in-depth look at how they come about, and how to avoid and fix them.

 Dropping Your Tweezers